tsuunuya/alibaba/README.md

 you can see me mostly on the spot near spawn, presents or bsd spot

+but im mostly off-tab if im not with my friend! please whisper me

+to interact!

 ![vvq6jr](https://github.com/user-attachments/assets/edab85a2-1c03-4538-a6f9-92da36b69de8)

 CHECK STRAWPAGE FOR MORE INFO!!! >W<